Tailor: “And what kind of lining for your suit?”

-He also stashes the shotgun in a different spot in the catacombs and switches to it when he runs out of ammo for his rifle.
-(Why he doesn't stash more spare mags for the rifle instead of switching to a shotgun is a mystery.)
+He also stashes the shotgun in the catacombs, but in a different spot and switches to it when he runs out of ammo for his rifle.
+(Why he doesn’t stash more spare mags for the rifle instead of switching to a shotgun is a mystery.)
 He also stashes a belt of shells in what look like 5-shot carriers, which he wears for quick reloads.

 When he uses the shotgun for the first time, he fires 11 rounds before reloading, which would only be possible with the M4 if it had an extended tube capacity of 9+1 shells, and with having a ghost loaded 11th shell.

 Actually, let’s take a look at that infinitely awesome catacombs scene and the various reloads Keanu Reeves performs.
 He clearly put even more training in for this movie than the last: